sugarlabs/www/STRUCTURE.md

     * Measure impressions/reach

 2. Visitors: Landing Page, Realization of Need, Interest/Desire, Engage leads, Familiarity
-    * Assert the unmet needs the "one key fan" users face, and how the products/services addresse their needs
+    * Assert the unmet needs the "one key fan" users face, and how the products/services address their needs
     * Survey their needs/expectations
     * Calls To Action
     * Measure active daily users